tjwilder/life-knowledge/git-notes.md

 1. Checkout branch that has the commit
 2. `git log` and copy the first part of the hash of the commit
 3. Checkout branch to add the commit to
-4. `git cherry-pick <commit ID of xx>` to add that commit to the current branch
+4. `git cherry-pick <commit hash>` to add that commit to the current branch

 [Reference: StackOverflow](https://stackoverflow.com/questions/14635672/git-rebase-a-single-commit)